 - ENTHUSE bursary

-ENTHUSE Awards are bursaries available to all state funded schools and colleges in the UK to help teachers and technicians attend world class continuing professional development courses offered by the National STEM Learning Centre and its partners.
+ENTHUSE bursaries are available to all state funded schools and colleges in the UK to help teachers and technicians attend world class continuing professional development courses offered by the National STEM Learning Centre and its partners.

 - Intensive ENTHUSE

-Intensive ENTHUSE Awards allow schools and colleges in England that have not previously engaged with the National STEM Learning Centre to access additional in-school support.
+Intensive ENTHUSE bursaries allow schools and colleges in England that have not previously engaged with the National STEM Learning Centre to access additional in-school support.